vmware/ansible-collection-alb/docs/avi_botconfigconsolidator.rst

                                                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - The unique identifier of the tenant to which this mapping belongs.
+                  - The unique identifier of the tenant to which this consolidator belongs.
                 </div>
                                 <div style="font-size: small">
                   - It is a reference to an object of type tenant.